ndd21/PHYS281/docs/demo-error-checking.md

  * forgetting to close a set of open brackets (it can be tricky keeping track of open and closing bracket in some statements).

-Many Python editors, including VS Code, will highlight the associated pair of opening and closing brackets if you click on one of them.
+Many Python editors, including _VS Code_, will highlight the associated pair of opening and closing brackets if you click on one of them.
 This can help finding missing brackets.

 #### Forgotten colon